 Its hard to say for sure if the breakfast I ate as a child was really that unhealthy.
 Although today my breakfast of yesterday is not recommended.
 Things like sweetened cereals, cinnamon pastries, brownies and eggs predominated our breakfast.
 That is when we ate breakfast.
 Of course today we all know we need to eat a healthier breakfast as it does provide the fuel for the day.
-And now there are statistics to show that kids who eat a healthy breakfast do a better job in school.
+And now there are statistics to show that kids who eat a healthy breakfast do a better job in school, and for us adults, a healthy breakfast make us wise for us to make strategic moves when playing 올인구조대 online..
 I looked hard and long at the cereals, pop tarts, frozen meals and making my own various meals.
 What would I eat if there were no health implications: Cinnamon roll, 2 eggs over medium, toast loaded with butter and jelly, Lots of BACON and a big glass of chocolate milk.
 Can you really ever eat to much bacon?
 Drink to much chocolate milk?
 Sure you can.
 Its funny how our parents ever made it to be so old.
 Based on what the doctors of today tell us we will be lucky to see forty.
 So I went to the natural department at Wegman’s.
 Looking for a healthy breakfast choice.
 Here is a healthy breakfast any kid could could eat.
 Making him or her eat it though that’s a different story.

 Peppermint Tea.
 A nice warm tea.
 No sugar or caffine.